thixotropist/ghidra_import_tests/content/en/docs/notes/_index.md

 There are a few places where THead customized instructions are used.
 The Murmur hash function uses vector load and store instructions to implement 8 byute unaligned reads.
 Bit manipulation extension instructions are not yet used.

+Initial results suggest the largest complexity impact will be gcc rewriting of memory and structure copies with vector code.
+This may be especially true for hardware requiring aligned integers where alignment can not be guaranteed.